Case Study Guidelines

 Close

-• written case studies should be between 2000-4000 words (or 3-5000 if extended).
+• written case studies should be between 2000-4000 words (or 3-5000 if extended)

-• case studies must be marked as a ‘pass’
+• case studies must be marked as a ‘pass’ and also meet BABCP’s case study standards and criteria

 The assessor should be accredited by BABCP or be a CBT therapist who is trained and qualified in CBT to postgraduate diploma level or equivalent (or would meet Minimum Training Standards).